 Libraries may make copies of entire works (or substantial pieces of a work) if the work cannot be obtained after a reasonable search and at a reasonable price.

-The guidelines described below provide a framework for judging whether the use of copyright protected material falls within fair use.
+The following guidelines provide a framework for judging whether the use of copyright protected material falls within fair use.
 As noted previously, fair use is an ambiguous concept.
-This document represents the College's interpretation of the letter and spirit of fair use, with the expectation that most of the use of copyright protected materials on campus will fall within these guidelines.
+These guidelines represent the College's interpretation of the letter and spirit of fair use, with the expectation that most of the use of copyright protected materials on campus will fall within these guidelines.
 Actions which go beyond these guidelines may also fall within fair use, but interested faculty/staff/students are urged to consult with the College Librarian and/or the Fair Use Committee for further clarification.

 Even when duplication of copyrighted works fall within fair use, all copies must bear copyright management information (the name of the original work, the name of the author (or other copyright owner), any terms and conditions for use of the work and an indication that further duplication is regulated by US Copyright law).

 Faculty can provide supplementary materials or course readings by:

 - Distributing multiple copies for classroom use

 - placing items on print reserves in the library;

 - Making materials available using online reserves

 Each one of these methods is treated somewhat differently under copyright law.

 (Following the American Library Association's Model Policy Concerning College and University Photocopying for Classroom Research and Library Reserve Use (1982).)
 With respect to classroom uses, the following guidelines apply: